Showing posts with label korean. Show all posts

 SBCD Korean Tofu House, spicy chicken

 Their spicy chicken's kinda nice.
-Charred, smokey, sweet and the heat isn't as intimidating as what most people might imagine.
+Charred, smoky and sweet.
+The heat wasn't as intimidating as what most people might imagine.
 We almost thought this was the teriyaki chicken served by mistake.

 SBCD Korean Tofu House, original beef soontofu